 If, after upgrading the 1st node and promoting it to active one, you found that you need to change something in customtt/patchtt files - do it, execute ngcpcfg apply, and push commit to shared storage.
 But do not push changes to 2nd node as it still running old system.

 12.7.2.
-Upgrade the first PRO node
+First stage of upgrade